Lifetime Care Program

 Plan Ahead So Your Cat Is Never Left Without Protection, Advocacy, or Care

-Cats in the City already steps in for cats whose guardians unexpectedly become unable to care for them, including after hospitalization, incapacitation, or death.
+Cats in the City Rescue already steps in for cats whose guardians unexpectedly become unable to care for them, including after hospitalization, incapacitation, placement in a care facility, or death.
 The Lifetime Care Program allows us to prepare for that possibility in advance.

 If something happens to you, your cat may need immediate safety, temporary care, medical coordination, and a long-term plan.
 This program creates structure before a crisis, so your cat is not left in uncertainty and your wishes are easier to carry forward.